Farm the Land, Grow the Spirit: A Multifaith Peace, Justice and Earthcare Program for Young Adults

 The Stony Point Center Summer Institute is seeking Jewish, Christian and Muslim young adults, ages 19-29, who are grounded in their religious tradition, serious about spirituality and the state of the planet, and excited by social activism in a multireligious context.
 If you are a prospective Muslim or Jewish participant, check out these videos for some insights from previous years' students:

 We offer a rich opportunity to form an intentional learning community and live in a supportive community with peers from different faiths and with similar interests.
 Together we will study and share the three Abrahamic traditions, what they teach about social activism, nonviolence and justice, and apply them to personal and social transformation as we strengthen our relationship to the earth.
-This year's theme is "Resistance and Resilience."

 In peace and justice work, appreciation of difference and the ability to engage with people of diverse backgrounds have become virtues of paramount importance.
 Moreover, science has demonstrated that biodiversity and interdependence are crucial to the survival of life on this planet.
 These two truths offer complementary insights into the Community of Living Traditions’ approach to working for justice and peace at Stony Point Center.

-We believe that the religious traditions of the world have interrelated lessons to teach us all about welcoming “the other” and caring for the earth.
+We believe that the religious traditions of the world have interrelated lessons to teach us all about welcoming each other and caring for the earth.
 Together, they constitute a spiritual ecology.
 The welfare of humanity now requires that we consciously rebalance that spiritual ecology -- acknowledging the precious uniqueness of each tradition while strengthening their mutual relations.

 Every religious tradition is a deep ongoing human conversation about the things that matter most.
 Each of these conversations is irreplaceable.
 We believe they also have important things to say to each other.
 We invite you to participate in this conversation of conversations!
 The Summer Institute provides you an opportunity to explore new languages of doing and being while increasing your vocabulary in your own spiritual tongue.